developersu/ns-usbloader/README.md

 ```

 Please note: you may have to change 'plugdev' group from example above to the different one.
 It's depends on you linux distro.

+##### Raspberry Pi

+1. Install JDK: `sudo apt install default-jdk`

+2. For UI install JavaFX:

+3. See steps 3 and 4 from 'Linux' section to  update 'udev'.

 ##### macOS